-Each year as the season draws near, hordes of young women (and men too) descend on my region - I live less than two hours from major Western Alpine resorts - in search of a free winter season.
+Each year as the ski season draws near, hordes of young women (and men too) descend on my region - I live less than two hours from major Western Alpine resorts - in search of a free winter season.

 If you're a qualified ski instructor, head straight for the ski school.

 Do you have any other official qualifications?
-As a sommeliere, a certified nanny, a cordon bleu chef or a hospitality professional, you'll be far better positioned so snag one of those ski resort jobs.
+As a sommeliere, a certified nanny, a cordon bleu chef or a hospitality professional, you'll be far better positioned so snag one of those snowy jobs.

 The same goes for any sports-related activity or anything that helps skiers ski better.
 If you're a massage therapist, you'll find it easier to get hired.
 Same thing goes for a sports coach, yoga teacher, spa assistant, especially if you're qualified - or if you can prove extensive experience.